Chapter 19 BWV 96 Herr Christ, der einge Gottessohn

 Lord Christ, the one Son of God.

-This cantata has an especially carefree character lacking much of the misery, angst, pain, burdens of sin and fear of hell that we find in many of these works.
-Not that we should complain; some of Bach's most searing and moving music comes from texts dealing with such themes.
+This cantata has an especially carefree character lacking much of the misery, angst, pain, burdens of sin and fear of hell that we find in a number of these works.
+Not that we should complain; some of Bach’s most searing and moving music comes from texts dealing with such themes.
 But it is also uplifting to find Bach in a seemingly more relaxed frame of mind where the allusions to sin and death are relegated to passing shadows in the harmonies.

 The initial reason for this lies, as always, in the text.
 It is principally a hymn of praise to God (symbolized as the guiding ‘morning star’) and a plea for Him to envelop us with his love.
 Technically, one of the ways in which Bach communicates positive expressions of this kind is through brilliant instrumentation.
 Another is the imaginative use of major keys.
 Consequently, all movements but one (the bass aria) are set in the major, even the two recitatives, which is atypical.